ianjdarrow/content-decider/README.md

 ## Further standardization

-In the future, it may be desirable to further standardize the interface for denylist operations so they can be added directly to IPFS without the user running a separate service.
+In the future, it may be desirable to further standardize the interface for denylist operations so they can be added directly to IPFS without the user running a separate process.
 For example, a user might run `ipfs denylist add pasta_sauce_recipes_that_use_sugar` and the IPFS daemon would transparently handle fetching and updating the relevant `denylist` and checking content against it.